icerahi/icerahi/README.md

 After initially exploring Python, I found my true passion in web development using **React, Next.js, and Node/Express**.
 I am currently building personal projects and SaaS prototypes to master these technologies.

-I am actively looking for **Junior / Entry-level roles** where I can contribute to a codebase while learning from experienced mentors.
+I am actively looking for opportunity where I can contribute to a codebase while learning from experienced mentors.

 - 🔭 **Currently working on:** Refining my skills in **React** **Next.js (App Router)** and **TypeScript**.
-- 💼 **Looking for:** Junior roles in Front-End (React) or Full Stack (MERN/PERN).
 - 🌱 **Goal:** To write clean, maintainable code and understand enterprise-level architecture.

 ---